 For more information, please refer to the Access Information Section in our Sendai City article.

 Tip: The Sendai Castle has a unique way of welcoming its guests.
 The Date Warlord Corps (伊達武将隊) is formed by a group of five people, each cosplaying one of the famous samurais who were deeply related to the Date clan and Sendai, including Date Masamune.
-On most days, at least one of them will be around the castle doing various performances.
+Most days, at least one of them will be performing various performances around the castle.
 So if you are interested, translate their schedule HERE to English by Google Chrome’s translation function at the right of the address bar.

 Heading to Sendai Castle